 Tourists (especially white ones) are welcomed by all and often given various advantages.
 For example, we were able to fill up with diesel several times without queuing, even though locals were waiting there.
 Everyone realizes that a satisfied tourist will help the country faster than anyone else.
 Today, there are no longer queues for petrol at all, and travelers from Europe in December 2022 could practically no longer recognize that there was a crisis in the country.
 Transport, hospitals, schools, police, shops and, of course, hotels and the entire tourism sector are functioning.

 If you are planning a trip, don’t worry and come.
-Sri Lanka situation is under control.
+Sri Lanka safety and overall situation is under control.
 You can travel without problems even without a travel agent, as you were used to before.